Skip to content

 How the Comparison Algorithm Works

-After determining eligible pairs for comparison, the Resolve operation uses a Union-Find (Disjoint Set Union) algorithm to efficiently group similar items.
-Here's a breakdown of the process:
+After determining eligible pairs, the Resolve operation groups similar items with a Union-Find (Disjoint Set Union) algorithm:

 1. Initialization: Each item starts in its own cluster.